-- 13.17A.4.1 Subject to clause 13.17A.4.4, a Contractor must include a qualifying person ("P") in the Contractor's list of patients if: - (a) P is not registered as a patient with a provider of primary medical services; - (b) P is required to be treated as a previous patient of the Contractor; - (c) P is returning, or has returned, to the United Kingdom for a period of more than three months; and - (d) either: - (i) P makes an application for inclusion in the Contractor's list of patients (a "list application"); or - (ii) where P is a person to whom clause 13.17A.4.2 applies, a list application is made on their behalf by an appropriate person. - 13.17A.4.2 This clause applies to a person if they: - (a) have not attained the age of 16 years; or - (b) lack the capacity to make a list application or to authorise a person to make such an application on their behalf. - 13.17A.4.3 For the purposes of clause 13.17A.4.1 it does not matter whether the Contractor's list of patients is open or closed. - 13.17A.4.4 A list application: - (a) may be made on or after the date which is one month before the planned return date; but - (b) must be made before the end of the period of three months beginning with the day on which the person returns to the United Kingdom. - 13.17A.4.5 Clause 13.14.1(a) or (d) does not apply in respect of a qualifying person who is included in the Contractor's list of patients by virtue of clause 13.17A.4.1 before their return to the United Kingdom.
+- 13.17A.4.9 This clause 13.17A.4 is subject to clause 13.17A.8. - 13.17A.5 Persons returning to the United Kingdom for three months or less: temporary registration with original or successor practice - 13.17A.5.1 A Contractor must accept a qualifying person to whom clause 13.17A.5.2 applies ("P") as a temporary resident provided that the Contractor is satisfied that: - (a) if P is in the United Kingdom, P is not being provided with essential services (or their equivalent) under any other arrangement in the locality where P is temporarily residing; or - (b) if P is not yet in the United Kingdom, when P arrives in the United Kingdom, P will not be provided with essential services (or their equivalent) under any other arrangement in the locality where P will be temporarily residing. - 13.17A.5.2 This clause applies to a qualifying person if: - (a) they are returning, or have returned, to the United Kingdom for a period of more than 24 hours but not more than three months: - (b) they are required to be treated as a previous patient of the Contractor; and - (c) either: - (i) they make an application to be accepted as a temporary resident by the Contractor (a "temporary resident application"); or - (ii) where they are a person to whom clause 13.17A.5.3 applies, a temporary resident application is made on their behalf by an appropriate person. - 13.17A.5.3 This clause applies to a person if they: - (a) have not attained the age of 16 years; or - (b) lack the capacity to make a temporary resident application or to authorise a person to make such an application on their behalf. - 13.17A.5.4 For the purposes of clause 13.17A.5.1 it does not matter whether the Contractor's list of patients is open or closed. - 13.17A.5.5 A temporary resident application may be made on or after the date which falls one month before the planned return date. - 13.17A.5.6 Where a Contractor accepts a temporary resident application, the Contractor's responsibility for the relevant qualifying person does not begin until the relevant date.